Closed-open morphisms on periodic Floer homology: Introduction and Main results

-where $c_{\tau}(Z)$ and $Q_{\tau}(Z)$ are respectively the relative Chern number and the relative self--intersection number (see \cite{H4} and \cite{H2}), and $CZ_{\tau}$ is the Conley--Zehnder index.
+where $c_{\tau}(Z)$ and $Q_{\tau}(Z)$ are respectively the relative Chern number and the relative self-intersection number (see \cite{H2, H4}), and $CZ_{\tau}$ is the Conley-Zehnder index.
 The ECH index also can be defined for punctured holomorphic curves in a general symplectic cobordism \cite{H2}.

-\paragraph{Fredholm index} Let $u: C \to X$ be a $J$-holomorphic curve from $\alpha= \{(\alpha_{i}, m_i)\}$ to $\beta= \{ (\beta_{j}, n_j)\}$.
+\paragraph{Fredholm index} Let $u: \dot{F} \to X$ be a $J$-holomorphic curve from $\alpha= \{(\alpha_{i}, m_i)\}$ to $\beta= \{ (\beta_{j}, n_j)\}$.
 For each $i$, let $k_i$ denote the number of ends of $u$ at $\alpha_{i}$, and let $\{p_{ia}\}^{k_i}_{a=1}$ denote their multiplicities.
 Likewise, for each $j$, let $l_j$ denote the number of ends of $u$ at $\beta_{j}$, and let $\{q_{jb}\}^{lj}_{b=1}$ denote their multiplicities.
 Then the Fredholm index of $u$ is defined by

+\paragraph{$J_0$ index} Besides the ECH index, Hutchings also introduces another topological index $J_0$ which measures the Euler characteristic of the holomorphic curves \cite{H2}.
+Given $Z \in H_2(Y_{\varphi}, \alpha ,\beta)$, the $J_0$ index is defined by